Detroit: Race, ethnicity, and religion

-After World War II, many people from Appalachia also settled in Detroit.
-Appalachians formed communities and their children acquired southern accents.
-Many Lithuanians also settled in Detroit during the World War II era, especially on the city's Southwest side in the West Vernor area, where the renovated Lithuanian Hall reopened in 2006.
+After World War II, an influx of Appalachian migrants formed communities with children raised with acquired southern accents, Along with Lithuanians in the World War II era, concentrating in the city's Southwest side in the West Vernor area, where the renovated Lithuanian Hall reopened in 2006.

 While African Americans in 2020 comprised 13.5% of Michigan's population, they made up nearly 77.2% of Detroit's population.
 The next largest population groups were non-Hispanic whites, at 10.1%, and Hispanics, at 8.0%.
 In 2001, 103,000 Jews, or about 1.9% of the population, were living in the Detroit area.
 According to the 2010 census, segregation in Detroit decreased in absolute and relative terms and in the first decade of the 21st century, about two-thirds of the total black population in the metropolitan area resided within the city limits of Detroit.
 The number of integrated neighborhoods increased from 100 in 2000 to 204 in 2010.
 After being ranked the most segregated metropolitan area in the United States in 2000, Detroit was ranked fourth most-segregated in 2010.
 A 2011 op-ed in The New York Times attributed the decreased segregation rating to the overall exodus from the city, cautioning that these areas may soon become more segregated.